• Facebook

 201-341-2955

 Dual Credit provides students with the potential to earn high school and college credit at the same time through successful completion of a course and/or corresponding exam.
-Exam-based options include Advanced Placement (AP), Cambridge International (CI), International Baccalaureate (IB) programs., Course-based dual credit options include Career and Technical Education (CTE) Dual Credit, College in the High School (CHS), and Running Start programs.
-Additional steps may apply for these tests or courses to result in college course credit.
+Exam-based options include Advanced Placement (AP), Cambridge International (CI), International Baccalaureate (IB) programs.
+Course-based dual credit options include Career and Technical Education (CTE) Dual Credit, College in the High School (CiHS), and Running Start programs.
+Eligibility requirements and availability of each program varies, and distinct enrollment processes and transcription steps may be required for exam scores or course completion to result in college credit.

 Why dual credit?
 In today's world, two-thirds of all jobs require some post-high school training or education.
 Taking dual credit is connected to higher high school graduation rates, college enrollment, and degree completion.